itseduvieira/rec-user/README.md

-# REC-USER
+# rec-user

-Welcome to the **REC-USER** repository!
+Welcome to the **Recorr** repository!

-This project is a user-facing application built with the same tech stack as yatta-adm.
-REC-USER enables customers to manage their recurring plans, view contract details, and securely interact with their subscription options through a streamlined interface.
+Recorr enables customers to manage their recurring plans, view contract details, and securely interact with their subscription options through a streamlined interface.

 ![REC-USER App Preview](image3.jpg)